 10. Gold Coast Hinterland

 Around a 30 minute drive from Brisbane are a number of UNESCO World Heritage Listed national parks with stunning walking trails, natural swimming holes and some amazing lookouts!
 Some of our favourite parks to visit are Lamington National Park, Springbrook and Tamborine Mountain.
-You can hire a car or campervan for a day or two from Brisbane's CBD or book a day tour.
+You can hire a car or campervan for a day or two or book a day tour.